MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 or is greater than the current global slot, the block producer will produce blocks as usual.

-This can be done by adding these checks to block production logic, and, firstly, deciding whether or not blocks should be produced, depending on the current global slot and the value set for the stop network slot, and secondly, returning an empty staged ledger diff instead of the generated one when the configured stop transaction slot is defined and the current global slot is equal or greater than it, resulting in a block produced with no transactions, no internal commands, no completed snark work, and a coinbase fee of 0.
+This can be done by adding these checks to block production logic.
+First, decide whether or not blocks should be produced.
+If the stop network slot is set and the current global slot is equal or greater than it don't produce blocks.
+If the previous is false, return an empty staged ledger diff instead of the generated one whenever the stop transaction slot is defined and the current global slot is equal or greater than it, ultimately resulting in a block produced with no transactions, no internal commands, no completed snark work, and no coinbase transaction.

 ### Block validator